hitachi-nlp/FLD-corpus/README.md

 }
 ```

-This format is the one used in a [previous study](https://github.com/princeton-nlp/NLProofS).
+This format is similar to the one used in a [previous study](https://github.com/princeton-nlp/NLProofS).

 ## Current Release
 Datasets can be found [here](...), and their specs are as follows: